mayurbhandary/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Whether you make your own model or not, include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.\*\*\***
 ![image](https://user-images.githubusercontent.com/29494260/140830157-a2d1550a-6e33-44ce-972c-d628807a521b.png)

 ### The classifier could be used to create a device that alerts a driver when they are falling asleep at the wheel.
 The device would sit on the user's dashboard with the lens pointed at the user while they drive.
-When the model recognizes the symptoms of a sleepy face (droopy eyes for long period of time) it alert the driver to pull over and rest.
+When the model recognizes the symptoms of a sleepiness in the driver's face it alerts them to pull over and rest.

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*